Jagadeesh-tamizh/SQL-Queries/README.md

         JOIN sys.tables t ON c.object_id = t.object_id;
         ```

-Certainly!
-Let's explore examples for various SQL queries and commands in Microsoft SQL Server:

 1. **SELECT Query**:
     - Retrieve all rows and columns from the `Product` table: